maaccddrree/maaccddrree/README.md

 - 👀 I’m interested in technology, sports, traveling.
 - 💞️ I’m looking to collaborate on building different types of webs to become a master at JsavaScript and everthing that helps make me a good develepor.
-- 🥅 2023 Goals: Learn more about python, c++, C#, PHP and app development in general.
+- 🥅 2023 Goals: Learn more about python, c++, C#, Java and app development in general.
 - ⚡ Fun fact: I love to paint and exrecise daily.
 - 😻 You can contact me @ my personal E-mail: aalduays@yahoo.com